 Social Media Is Great Tool

-Social media is also great tool to achieve the publicity you want.
+Social media is also a great tool to achieve the publicity you want.
 Using the online platform is a great way to attract and hire new employees.
-It is a cost-effective tool especially for startups that are on a budget.
+It is a cost-effective tool, especially for startups that are on a budget.
 Ensure that your Twitter, LinkedIn, Facebook, etc. are set up and you are sharing relevant and timely content.
 This helps to tell the story of the brand and appeal to new talent.
 You can also communicate with the target audience implying that the advertisement will be directly relevant to the audience.

 Communicate the company brand and culture

 The first step to identifying the right people to join your startup is to know why your company exists and why would one want to join your company.
 Boosting the brand image across all platforms including social media and traditional methods can be effective to attract smart talent.
 Potential candidates would scroll through for company information on social media as it is one of the simplest ways to assess your brand.
 An effective social media presence implies an active company culture.
 It also demonstrates that you value your employees and the milestones they achieve.
-Employees are your biggest asset when it comes to enhancing company’s image.
+Employees are your biggest asset when it comes to enhancing the company’s image.

 One of the best ways to get the most out of the employees is by encouraging them to communicate their daily experiences through mediums such as social media which means that you have a strong startup culture.
-When employees believe in the company they work for and feel appreciated for what they do, they are more likely to stay in the company in the long-run.
+When employees believe in the company they work for and feel appreciated for what they do, they are more likely to stay in the company in the long run.
 Communicating the company culture clearly contributes to a good public image and your startup is likely to attract top talent.